quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/quick-start.md

 `model-value` is how the date is set in QCalendar and is the user-selected date when there is an interactive calendar.
 This is the active date and can be used to move the calendar to a previous or next view (ie: day, week, month, etc).
 Typically, you set this with something like `v-model="selectedDate"`.
 If your `selectedDate` contains a `null`, then the current date (today's date) will be used.

-QCalendar model values are Gregorian `YYYY-MM-DD` strings.
-This stays true even when you use a non-Gregorian calendar adapter for display.
+QCalendar model values are Gregorian `YYYY-MM-DD` strings by default.
+When you pass `calendar-system`, date-bearing values for that component use the adapter-native `YYYY-MM-DD` calendar instead.

 ## Now